 |1946-present||REF KZ171 .U512 1999||U.N.
 Treaty Collection

-Each issue of the Cumulative Index to the U.N.T.S. can be downloaded in PDF format.
-To search for the name of a treaty or by keyword across all issues of the index, it is preferable to use HeinOnline (see below).
+Each volume of the Cumulative Index to the U.N.T.S. can be downloaded in PDF format.
+It is also possible to search by keyword across all volumes of the index.
+For greater precision when searching the Cumulative Index, it is preferable to use HeinOnline (see below).

 HeinOnline's World Treaty Library